 People who use drugs frequently encounter stigma and discrimination when seeking health care.
 For pregnant and parenting people who use drugs, harmful experiences within the health care system are often amplified.
 Such experiences make people less likely to seek prenatal and postpartum care due to punitive drug laws and child welfare policies.
 Overdose is among the top five non-pregnancy causes of maternal mortality and studies show that risk of fatal overdose increases for mothers when their children are removed from their custody.

-To address the health disparities that pregnant and parenting people face, Vital Strategies supported the Camden Coalition to develop the Maternal Health Toolkit.
+To address the health disparities that pregnant and parenting people face, Vital Strategies supported the Camden Coalition to develop “Creating Safe Care: Supporting Pregnant and Parenting People Who Use Drugs.”
 This interactive toolkit serves as a guide for health care workers to support the implementation of best practices for working with pregnant and parenting people who use drugs.
 Pregnant people who use drugs need support, not punishment.
 The guide offers family-focused and evidence-based strategies and practices for health care workers seeking to improve care for their patients.
 The toolkit includes sample forms, templates, worksheets, and assessments for adaptation and use in different health care settings.

 This toolkit is for people who use drugs.